DIGITISATION: WHAT IT IS AND WHY YOUR COMPANY NEEDS IT NOW

 Manual processes are prone to many errors that technology can easily eliminate.
 More so, automating repeatable processes can save companies a lot of time and make their overall operations more efficient.

 Startups that are established in this digital age are more likely to have set up automated digital systems from the get-go.
 But older companies who are used to analog processes and paper-based documentation are likely to find the transition more challenging.

-Many businesses decide to go paperless for convenience and to save space.
+Many businesses decide to avail of scanning services to go paperless for convenience and to save space.
 For obvious reasons, digital data can be stored more efficiently than having stacks of paper dumped into filing cabinets.
-Digitisation makes files a lot more feasible to archive and access.
+Digitisation through digital scanning makes files a lot more feasible to archive and access.

 Where once an office space is occupied with filing cabinets from wall to wall, now these documents can be stored in virtual folders accessible by any computer or mobile device.

 Although in some cases, hard copy documents are still important (as in the case of legacy documents, contracts, invoices, among others) making digital copies of this information preserves them for the future.

 4. USING A COMPUTER NETWORK OR THE CLOUD TO STORE DIGITAL FILES

 Not only does it eliminate the use of physical space, but digital data is also highly searchable and can easily be transferred through computer networks or the cloud; and can be accessed through whatever device you prefer–smartphone, tablet, computer, laptop.

 Security is also an important aspect of digitisation.
 Because of the nature of digital data, creating back-ups is as easy as one click, ensuring that your files will always be secured.
 Needless to say, having multiple copies of important documents stored in your computer network and in the cloud secures them in a way photocopied documents never would.

 This digital age is changing the way businesses operate.